RFA0608/QQS3C/README.md

        python3 -m venv venv
        .\venv\Scripts\Activate.ps1
      ```
+     (If the above doesn't work, try the one below.)

      If the command doesn't work, try again by following these steps:
        1. Launch PowerShell as administrator.